varabyte/kotter/README.md

 * add if first time: `data.tryPut(key, value) // returns true if added, false otherwise`
 * add if first time but always run some follow-up logic:<br>
   `data.putIfAbsent(key, provideInitialValue = { value }) { ... logic using value ... }`<br>
-  * This is essentially a shortcut for calling `tryPut` and then getting the value, but doing so in a way that ensures no one else grabs the thread from you in between.
+  * This is essentially a shortcut for calling `tryPut` and then getting the value, but doing so in a lock-safe manner that ensures no one else grabs the thread from you in between.

 By having a session own and expose such a data structure, it makes it possible for anyone to write their own extension methods on top of Kotter, using data as a way to manage long-lived state.
 For example, `input()`, which may get called